Lake Surprise (Watchung Reservation, New Jersey)

 Reservoir in Union County, New Jersey, U.S.

 Lake Surprise is a reservoir made by Surprise Lake Dam on the Blue Brook in Watchung Reservation.
 On the border of Berkeley Heights and Mountainside in Union County, New Jersey, the lake was created in 1845 for David Felt's papermill.

-The lake was previously known as Feltville Lake, then renamed Ackerman Lake, and renamed again as Silver Lake.
-The Union County Park Commission bought the property for inclusion in the Watchung Reservation and named it Lake Surprise, due to the winding road park planners paved, on which a visitor's view of the lake is obscured until the visitor is right next to the lake.
+History

+In 1847 David Felt built a secondary water source for powering his mills at Feltville by damming the Blue Brook and creating Feltville Lake.
+The lake would later be renamed to Ackerman Lake after a summer resort at Glendside Park opened.
+Starting in the 1920s Union County started buying land, including the lake, for the Watchung Reservation with the County renaming the lake Lake Surprise.